 Various parts of this framework have been developed in discussion across member groups and key informants, most specifically as area CAPs have been developed.
-Now all 'the bits' have been brought together Version 1.2 of the Guidebook it has been circulated to Gondwana Link member organisations.
+Now all 'the bits' have been brought together into Version 1.3 of the Guidebook.
 Below is what we have done and anticipate happening next.

 Timing Step May 2014 Development of a Version 1.0 and Version 1.1 Guide as part of a project to demonstrate alignment with the National Wildlife Corridor Plan, based on what has been learnt during the past 12 years and from review of ecological principles and theories.
 June 2014 Refinement of this Version 1.2 Guide focused on sharpening the Guide's applicability to area based programs.
-July 2014 Present and discuss the Ecological Guide Version 1.2 at the' What's Happening 2014' forum.
-August- October2014 Workshop aimed at strengthening the commonality of purpose and consistency across the CAPs.
-Groups will be encouraged and supported to draw from the Ecological Guide when reviewing their CAPs, to continue building synergies across the scales of operation, to complement strategies being implemented in adjacent areas and standardise nomenclature.
+July 2014 Ecological Guide Version 1.2 presented and discussed at the' What's Happening 2014' forum.
+August- October2014 Workshop to strengthen the commonality of purpose and consistency across the CAPs.
+Groups encouraged and supported to draw from the Ecological Guide when reviewing their CAPs, to continue building synergies across the scales of operation, to complement strategies being implemented in adjacent areas and standardise nomenclature.
 Additional workshop for strengthening CAP monitoring plans and protocols as well as further adapting developing CAP content and processes, and sharing the learnings across CAP areas.
-Develop common nomenclature to utilise in planning and discussions.
-July 2014- June 2015 Version 1.2 reviewed through meetings, email dialogues, scientist peer review and discussions with groups with the intention of producing a more detailed and robust Version 2.0 by the next gathering of the groups (mid 2015). by end of 2015 Agreed monitoring protocols fully developed and simple, efficient and effective monitoring database in place and utilised.
-Undertake spatial analysis across all CAP areas (as funds permit). as required Review of the Ecological Guide GLL to assist with CAP reviews and assessments.
+Common nomenclature developed to utilise in planning and discussions.
+July 2014- June 2016 Version 1.2 reviewed through meetings, email dialogues, scientist peer review and discussions with groups with the intention of producing a more detailed and robust Version 2.0 by the next gathering of the groups (mid 2015). mid 2017 Agreed monitoring protocols fully developed and simple, efficient and effective monitoring database still under development.
+Spatial analysis across all Central Zone CAP areas.
+End 2020 Quick revision based on comments, after four years focused elsewhere, and before we establish the Science Forum with GER as required Review of the Ecological Guide GLL to assist with CAP reviews and assessments.
 GLL to assist with additional CAP development. annually Development of annual Gondwana Link Ltd workplan based on the current version of the Guidebook (Version 2.0).
 GLL annual reports that will include an assessment of progress on implementing the whole of link approach and whether the Ecological Guide requires modification or more extensive review.
-Groups get together event. as we go as we go Sharing what we learn and celebrating the successes.
+Groups get together event. as we go Sharing what we learn and celebrating the successes.